ilios/moodle-block-ilios/README.md

 _**Deprecation Notice**: This project has been discontinued.
-If you looking for a way to integrate Ilios with your LMS then please check out the [LTI Dashboard](https://github.com/ilios/lti-dashboard) project instead._
+If you're looking to integrate Ilios with your LMS then please check out the [LTI Dashboard](https://github.com/ilios/lti-dashboard) instead._

 # Ilios Integration Block for Moodle